I Can't Help It (Bananarama song): Chart performance

 "I Can't Help It" failed to achieve a top ten entry in any of the main charts of the countries where it was released.
-In the UK it entered at number 45 on 9 January 1988, reaching a peak of number 20 two weeks later and fell off the chart after six weeks, which was the least well-charting performance of a single from Wow! in the UK, regarding both the peak position and the number of weeks on the chart.
+In the UK it entered at number 45 on 9 January 1988, reaching a peak of number 20 two weeks later and fell off the chart after six weeks, which was the worst charting performance of a single from Wow! in the UK, regarding both the peak position and the number of weeks on the chart.
 However, it rose to number nine on the UK Dance chart after a debut at number 30 the previous week, and was present in the top 50 for seven weeks.
-In other European countries, it reached number 12 in Ireland and number 13 in the Flanders region of Belgium, and was a top 30 hit in other three nations, attaining number 22 in Spain, number 24 in Finland and number 30 in the Netherlands.
+In other European countries, it reached number 12 in Ireland, number 13 in the Flanders region of Belgium, number 18 in Luxembourg, and was a top-30 hit in other three nations, attaining number 22 in Spain, number 24 in Finland and number 30 in the Netherlands.
 It missed the top 30 by one place in West Germany, where it achieved its peak in its third position out of an eight-week chart run.
-On the Pan-European charts established by the Music & Media magazine, it peaked at number 68 on the Eurochart Hot 100 singles on which it appeared for a total of seven weeks, and at number 17 on the European Airplay Top 50 with an eight-week chart run.
+On the pan-European charts established by the Music & Media magazine, it peaked at number 68 on the Eurochart Hot 100 singles on which it appeared for a total of seven weeks, and at number 17 on the European Airplay Top 50 with an eight-week chart run.

 Outside Europe, "I Can't Help It" managed to enter the top 50 on the Billboard Hot 100, peaking at number 47 in its eighth week, on 9 January 1988, and remained on the chart for 13 weeks.
 A hit in nightclubs, the song ranked for 11 weeks on the U.S. Hot Dance Club Play chart and attained number seven in its sixth week.
 In Australia, it reached number 27 twice in September 1988 and ranked in the top 50 for six weeks.